 Today my own research reflects this love of visual language and codes.
 While my Ph.D. is in textual analysis, much of my current work revolves around material culture and space.
 Working on location is often key to my analysis, as I tend to think of spaces experientially and performatively.
 Likewise my early training in collecting data for my parents and in mapping while working in conservation biology have made seriation studies of objects like gravestones an obvious part of my work.
 Whereas once I used record books to help record scale counts today I often use photography while on location to help me focus on and remember different details about the objects.

 My own learning style and learning history impacts the way I teach, write, and do public speaking.
 I have worked on summer research projects with students on material culture on site in Martha's Vineyard, Newport (RI), and Curaçao.
 I also like bring this experiential and visual approach to the classroom and my talks.
 As an author, my books are richly illuminated: The Art of the Jewish Family has nearly 100 images, many in color.
-Likewise when my presentations via zoom or in person, wether via zoom or in-person are filled with evocative images and interactive workshops.
+Likewise my presentations, whether via zoom or in person are filled with evocative images and interactivies.
 I present regularly to both small and large audiences via the Jewish Book Council and AJS's Distinguished Lectureship Program.